Chapter 4: From Now On, You Have Me

 Yes.
 No. I don't know anymore.
 The conflicting emotions must have shown on my face because something flickered in his expression – satisfaction maybe, or triumph.

 "That's none of your business," I whispered, but the words lacked conviction.
-His proximity was making it hard to think straight.
+His proximity was making it hard to think straight, especially with nothing but a thin sheet between my bare skin and his fully clothed presence.

-His hands came to rest on either side of me, effectively caging me in.
+His hands came to rest on either side of me on the bed, effectively caging me in.
 The morning light caught the perfect edge of his jawline as he spoke two words that stopped my world on its axis:

 "Marry me."